P.F. Candle Co.’s Echo Park flagship

 • price 3 of 4

 This museum gift shop specializes in all products (books, clothing, stationery and other goods) from the contemporary art world.
-Shoppers are exposed to new and exciting pieces from different designers and artists—many of which have shown works at the museum.
-Proceeds help support MOCA exhibitions, programs and collections.
-Plus, flash your MOCA members card to receive a 10 percent discount on most purchases.
+Shoppers are exposed to new and exciting pieces from different designers and artists—many of which have works on display at the museum.
+(We recommend an Olafur Eliasson poster, inspired by our favorite exhibition of the year.)
+If you’re a museum member, you can flash your card to receive a 10% discount on most purchases.
+Proceeds help support MOCA.

 Flowers make great gifts too!